 We’re not saying don’t try it.
 Throughout their adult lives, many women use Evening Primrose to manage their menstrual symptoms and swear by it.

 Just don’t have too much.
 High levels can actually encourage swelling and inflammation.
 If you try it and find yourself feeling worse, you might want to switch to a Vitamin E oil instead.
-Or, if you’re very worried, ask a health practitioner for information and advice.

 BE HONEST WITH YOUR PARTNER